-Beginning October 31, 2006, SEP pricing increased dramatically.
-Transmission constraints in the United States (U.S.), lower than normal temperatures across the MISO region - increasing electricity demand, and planned generating equipment outages typical of the fall season, combined to drive up market import/export prices.
-Unfortunately, reduced water levels in Manitoba lead to MH importing electricity and MH did not benefit from the situation.
+On October 31, 2006, SEP pricing increased dramatically as a result of transmission constraints in the United States (U.S.), lower than normal temperatures across the MISO region - increasing electricity demand, and planned generating equipment outages typical of the fall season, which combined to drive up market import and export prices.
+Unfortunately, concurrent lower water levels in Manitoba lead to MH importing electricity, and MH did not benefit from the situation.

-When MH has to import power to meet SEP domestic demand, with import prices generally being higher than the cost of generation in Manitoba, MH adds a 10% surcharge to SEP prices in accordance with the Board's approved procedure for such circumstances.
+When MH has to import power to meet SEP domestic demand, with import prices generally being higher than the cost of generation in Manitoba, MH adds a 10% surcharge to SEP prices -- in accordance with the Board's approved procedure for such circumstances.

-Since January 2007, shoulder and off-peak rates have increased significantly, corresponding to growth in average spot market pricing.
-SEP off-peak rates approached or exceeded shoulder rates, largely because of MH's requirement to meet SEP domestic demand in the off-peak.
+Beginning January 2007, shoulder and off-peak rates increased significantly, corresponding to growth in average spot market pricing.
+SEP off-peak rates approached or exceeded shoulder rates, this largely the result of MH's requirement to meet SEP domestic demand in the off-peak.
 Concurrently, MH imported power during off-peak hours on virtually every day until May 2007.

-As a result, MH increased stored water from the shoulder period, which otherwise would have been used to produce electricity for export, this to allow for increased electricity generation in the off-peak period to avoid importing.
+As a result, MH increased stored water from the shoulder period which otherwise would have been used to produce electricity for export, this to allow for increased electricity generation in the off-peak period so as to avoid importing.
 These actions, combined with the surcharge, had the effect of increasing off-peak rates for SEP customers to the equivalent shoulder rate.

-In May, 2007, MH no longer required constant imports, and was able to return to normal storage and generation practices.
+From May 2007 through to December 2007 MH did not require constant imports, and was able to return to normal storage and generation practices.
 With relief from import prices, a decline in SEP off-peak rates occurred.

-Rates for the week ending October 21, 2007 were affected by MH's planned shut down of a transmission line to the United States for maintenance purposes, resulting in the inability to export to the U.S. during that week.
+Rates for the week ending October 21, 2007 were affected by MH's planned shut down of a transmission line to the United States for maintenance purposes, resulting in an inability to export to the U.S. during that week.